snowman-repos/book/project_managers/README.md

 If you are not willing to contribute hands-on to the project because you do not consider this being a part of your responsibility – you can always try to get another job.
 The choice is yours.

-IN SUMMARY
-Web Project Management, for which I sketched its shortcomings in the previous articles, will undoubtedly flop if it is carried out with the wrong focus and if it is aiming at the wrong goals.

-The postulated deadly sins can, and shall be of course, all interpreted as examples of individual failure.
-In Web Projects, I have seen otherwise reasonable Web Project Managers being caught in selfish traps because they pig-headedly insisted on having the exclusively correct situation assessment and response for a particular question, issue, or project stage.

-In the current economic climate it can prove deadly for a whole web agency if the management doesn’t see the wood for the trees – and each of the postulated deadly sins can easily obstruct the view on more important issues.

-Web Project Management is far more a continuous business re-engineering strategy than simply the completion of pre-defined and well formulated task lists with known time, money, and competence allocations.

-It requires, following one thought from the German sociologist Dirk Baecker, a type of management which sees its heroism no longer at the disposal of resources and the willingness to fight offending or unreasonable customer demands, but which requires serendipity for the factual and social dimensions of the organisation of work and the distribution of shared responsibility which comes along with that.

-We are heading towards an age of post heroic management, for which two aspects seem essential to me:

-The Web project Manager’s ability to let his personal motivations, goals and rewards fade into the background, and… Each team member’s ability to re-think their own contribution beyond a structure of assessment, delivery and hierarchy This concludes the Web Project Management: Seven Deadly Sins series.
-A big thank you to Michael for writing this incredibly extensive and enlightening article which has certainly taught me a thing a thing or two and I hope you feel the same too.

 ## Getting things done